cloudflare/workers-rs/README.md

 cargo generate cloudflare/workers-rs
 ```

-There are several templates to chose from.
+There are several templates to choose from.
+During generation you will be prompted to enable
+`panic=unwind` and abort recovery (see [Panic Recovery](#panic-recovery-with---panic-unwind)
+below).
 You should see a new project layout with a `src/lib.rs`.
 Start there!
-Use any local or remote crates and modules (as long as they compile to the `wasm32-unknown-unknown` target).
+Use any local or
+remote crates and modules (as long as they compile to the `wasm32-unknown-unknown` target).

 Once you're ready to run your project, run your worker locally: